 ■ Overlapping creates a continuous mass of shape.
 On the other hand, alignment implies a direct link from one independent object to another independent object.

-Direction & Movement 3, The Impact of Orientation
+Direction & Movement 3, Affected by Orientation

 ■ Orientation affects direction and movement.